iturdikulov/notes/GNU_Readline.md

 ## Searching for Commands in the History

-Return::Accept the line regardless of where the cursor is.
+Return:<wbr class="f"> Accept the line regardless of where the cursor is.

-To search backward in the history for a particular string, type::`C-r`.
+To search backward in the history for a particular string, type:<wbr class="f"> `C-r`.

 Typing ==C-s== searches forward through the history.